lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/Best Practices for Messaging with Predefined Content.md

 2. If you are willing to wait, I’ll be back at 12:30 PM.
 We can pick up then or I can assign you to a colleague who can speak with you before then.
 (Don’t worry, they will have this messaging history).
 What would you prefer?

-*Note: It is best to let the customer know about 20 minutes before the end of the shift.
-The assumption is that the agents are reassigning conversations at the end of the day.*
+<div class="note">Note: It is best to let the customer know about 20 minutes before the end of the shift.
+The assumption is that the agents are reassigning conversations at the end of the day.*</div>